Blog featured image card for AI-Powered Phishing discussing how cyber criminals can trick employees.

 AI-Powered Phishing: How Hackers Trick Your Employees and What Organizations Need to Know

-Phishing attacks have evolved far beyond simple spam emails with obvious spelling mistakes and generic messages.
-Today’s cybercriminals use artificial intelligence to create highly convincing attacks that can fool even the most careful employees.
+Phishing attacks have evolved far beyond generic spam emails with obvious spelling mistakes.
+Today’s cybercriminals use artificial intelligence to create convincing attacks that can fool even the most careful employees.
 These AI-powered phishing attempts are much harder to spot because they use personal information and advanced technology to appear completely legitimate.

 Your employees face threats that were impossible just a few years ago.
 Hackers now use machine learning to study your company’s communication patterns and create personalized messages that look like they come from trusted coworkers or executives.
 They can generate fake audio that sounds exactly like your CEO’s voice or create websites that perfectly copy your bank’s login page.